adazzle/react-data-grid/README.md

 **Default:** `35` pixels

-Either a number defining the height of row in pixels, or a function returning dynamic row heights.
+Height of each row in pixels.
+A function can be used to set different row heights.

 ###### `headerRowHeight?: Maybe<number>`